Peer-to-Peer Learning Opportunities and Best Practices Sharing Across North America

 Staying Connected: We'll add registered participants to our mailing list to help them stay connected to future learning opportunities.
 We never share your information with anyone, and you can always unsubscribe to opt out.

-This 60-minute webinar will guide and support academic detailing programs in integrating an e-detailing approach to foster sustainability.
-This webinar is designed for established academic detailing programs who’ve already built rapport with clinicians in the field.
-New programs are encouraged to join to consider this approach after future field work is completed and relationships have been made.
+This webinar supports AD programs in integrating an e-Detailing approach to foster sustainability.
+The webinar is designed for established programs who’ve already built rapport with clinicians in the field.

-This 75-minute webinar will explore the foundation of the opioid crisis, diving into the history of acute and chronic pain management, prescribing patterns, and other factors that have contributed to the current crisis.
-Dr. Jim Shames will share evidence and best practices for opioid tapering, medication-assisted treatment, and other non-pharmacologic approaches to pain treatment.
-NaRCAD staff will moderate this session, incorporating academic detailing as a proven strategy to educate clinicians to provide safer pain management to their patients experiencing pain.
+This 75-minute webinar explores the foundation of the opioid crisis, diving into the history of acute and chronic pain management, prescribing patterns, and other factors that have contributed to the current crisis.
+Dr. Jim Shames shares evidence and best practices for opioid tapering, medication-assisted treatment, and other non-pharmacologic approaches to pain treatment.
+NaRCAD staff moderates this session, incorporating academic detailing as a proven strategy to educate clinicians to provide safer pain management to their patients experiencing pain.
 GUEST SPEAKER: Jim Shames, MD,Medical Director and Health Officer, Jackson County Founding Member, Oregon Pain Guidance

-This 75-minute webinar will explore the needs and perspectives of primary care clinicians, providing context for the importance of building a strong detailer-to-clinician relationship based on service, support and trust.
-The NaRCAD team will examine the real-world barriers to behavior change, encouraging detailers to focus on empathy, flexibility, and shared problem-solving to improve the likelihood of successful behavior change.
+This 75-minute webinar explores the needs and perspectives of primary care clinicians, providing context for the importance of building a strong detailer-to-clinician relationship based on service, support and trust.
+The NaRCAD team examines the real-world barriers to behavior change, encouraging detailers to focus on empathy, flexibility, and shared problem-solving to improve the likelihood of successful behavior change.

-This interactive session will feature NaRCAD staff and guest speakers from successful opioid safety AD programs.
-We will explore best strategies for recruitment and retention of detailers using a team approach.
+This interactive session features NaRCAD staff and guest speakers from successful opioid safety AD programs.
+We explore best strategies for recruitment and retention of detailers using a team approach.
 Lessons learned can be applied across various program structures and clinical topics.

 GUEST SPEAKERS: Emily Behar, PhD, MS, Deputy Director Center on Substance Use and Health, San Francisco Department of Public Health, California Initiative for Academic Detailing on Opioid Stewardship Todd Lee, PharmD, PhD, Professor and Head of Department Pharmacy Systems, Outcomes and Policy, College of Pharmacy, The University of Illinois at Chicago Rachel Lemons, Project Manager, ONE Tennessee, ONE Tennessee AD Program